Places Where You Can Walk in Martin Luther King Jr.'s Footsteps

 Location: 1 Seminary Ave.
 Upland is just north of the Philadelphia suburb of Chester.

 Then: On May 8, 1951, after a three-year course of study, King graduated as class president and valedictorian with a bachelor of divinity degree from the American Baptist seminary.
-When he started in fall 1948, he was one of only 11 black students at the school.
+When he started in fall 1948, he was one of only 11 Black students at the school.

 Now: In 1970, the school merged with Colgate Rochester Divinity School and moved to Rochester, New York.
-Its original buildings, including the Old Main building that is on the National Register of Historic Places, today remain part of the western section of the campus of Crozer-Chester Medical Center.
-In 2019, a historic marker was erected in front of the Old Main building, which is on the west side of Seminary Avenue.
+Its original buildings, including the Old Main building that is on the National Register of Historic Places, remain part of the western section of the campus of Crozer-Chester Medical Center.
+In 2019, a historical marker was erected in front of the Old Main building, which is on the west side of Seminary Avenue.

-4. Montgomery, Alabama
+5. Montgomery, Alabama

 Site: Dexter Avenue Baptist Church